 We see SCA and the PSD2 mandate as an opportunity to provide customers with a more secure experience and promote compliance in the payment ecosystem.
 We’ve added 3D Secure 2 (an industry-accepted method) protocols to our checkout flows to meet SCA requirements.
 The following Blackthorn Payments features are SCA supported:

-Teams working in the EEA using Blackthorn Payments can easily enable SCA in Salesforce by following these steps outlined here.
+Teams working in the EEA using Blackthorn Payments can easily enable SCA in Salesforce by following the steps outlined here.

 If you have any questions about SCA requirements and are interested in learning how Blackthorn Payments can help your team navigate these new regulations, we are happy to help.
 Talk to one of our experts.